 Some bulbs have a higher power rating than others, making them consume a lot of energy which directs increases the power bill.
 Energy saving light bulbs play a crucial role in cutting the energy costs and should be used to replace those which consume a lot of energy in the home.

-Many home owners have subscribed to broadband services both at home and the office.
+Not only this, but many homeowners have subscribed to broadband services both at home and the office.
 A majority of them, however, have subscribed to a data plan that is not proportional to their amount of use.
 If you are using an unlimited data plan, you should always monitor your usage and check whether you could get the same services for a cheaper subscription.
 A comparison of the various internet providers in your area will be vital in choosing the best and cheapest provider for your internet connection.
 Broadband Choices is the best platform to conduct your research where you compare some of the major internet providers near you.
 The online platform has a customer-friendly interface where you can compare internet speeds, subscriptions and offers from different providers.
 Depending on the type of subscription which you choose, you may consider switching off your internet connection when not in use.